ethereum/solc-js/README.md

 The `compile()` method always returns an object, which can contain `errors`, `sources` and `contracts` fields. `errors` is a list of error mesages.

+#### From version 0.4.11

+Starting from version 0.4.11 there is a new entry point named `compileStandardWrapper()` which supports Solidity's [standard JSON input and output](https://solidity.readthedocs.io/en/develop/using-the-compiler.html#compiler-input-and-output-json-description).
+It also maps old compiler output to it.

 **Note:**
 If you are using Electron, `nodeIntegration` is on for `BrowserWindow` by default.
 If it is on, Electron will provide a `require` method which will not behave as expected and this may cause calls, such as `require('solc')`, to fail.